Your superannuation matters. Yes, it can be complicated and frustratingly slow, but the sooner you get it sorted, the less you need to think about it.

 What’s the total investment fees I’m paying?

-If the answer is more than 1% p.a. your superannuation fund is more likely to become a Fat Cat Fund.
+If the answer is more than 1% p.a. your superannuation fund could be a Fat Cat Fund.

 Super funds can be a tricky bunch and some make it difficult to understand how much you pay them to manage your money.
 Fee disclosure varies greatly between funds: many don’t show fees on their website and hide them deep in downloadable documents.